 Dr. Matthew Paldy, PhD, LP

-Academic Anxiety in College & Graduate Students NYC
+Therapy for Academic Stress in Manhattan, for College & Graduate Students

-In highly competitive academic environments such as NYU, The New School, and FIT, students often describe living with a constant sense of urgency.
-Even when nothing is immediately wrong, the mind stays locked on performance, deadlines, and comparison.
-Over time, this creates a steady background of tension that makes it harder to think clearly, start work, or feel settled.
+In highly competitive academic environments such as NYU, Columbia University, The New School, and FIT, students often describe living with constant urgency.
+Even when nothing is immediately wrong, the mind remains locked on performance, deadlines, and comparison.
+This creates ongoing tension that makes it harder to think clearly, start work, or feel settled.

 The Experience of Academic Anxiety

-Academic anxiety is not just “stress about school.”
-It is a pattern where thinking, attention, and motivation get pulled into a loop of pressure and avoidance.
-Students usually know what needs to be done, but starting feels disproportionately difficult.
+Academic anxiety is not simply stress about school.
+It is a loop in which thinking, attention, and motivation become entangled with pressure and avoidance.
+Students often know what needs to be done, but starting feels disproportionately difficult.

 Common experiences include: